- Symptoms and Signs

 Indications for hospitalization include suspected serious (including systemic) infection, aplastic crisis, acute chest syndrome, and, often, intractable pain or the need for transfusion.
 Fever alone may not be a reason to hospitalize.
 However, patients who appear acutely ill and have a temperature > 38° C should be admitted so that cultures can be obtained from multiple areas and IV antibiotics can be given.

 Painful crises are managed with liberal administration of analgesics, usually opioids.
 IV morphine (continuous or bolus) is effective and safe; meperidine is avoided.
-Although dehydration contributes to sickling and may precipitate crises, it is unclear whether vigorous hydration is helpful during crises.
-Nevertheless, maintaining normal intravascular volume has been a mainstay of therapy.
 During crises, pain and fever may persist for as long as 5 days.
+Nonsteroidal anti-inflammatory drugs (NSAIDS) are often useful in reducing opioid requirements; however, they must be used cautiously in patients with renal disease.

-Partial exchange transfusion is usually preferred to simple transfusion if routine or multiple transfusions are necessary.
+Simple transfusion can be done when the goal is to correct anemia, such as during aplastic crisis or splenic sequestration.
+Exchange transfusion is done during other acute events in order to decrease the Hb S percent and prevent ischemia.
 It can be done with modern apheresis machines.
 If the initial Hb is low (< 7 g/dL), this process cannot be initiated before first transfusing red cells.
 Partial exchange transfusion minimizes iron accumulation and hyperviscosity.

 For long-term management the following interventions have reduced mortality, particularly during childhood: